felipelincoln/blog/easy_compose.md

 configure it inside the docker-compose.
 Let's start with it.

 ## Creating the docker-compose
-The first structure we can think of is as follows
+The first structure we can think of is as follows:
+Create a file called `docker-compose.yml` containing these lines.

 ```yml
 version: '3.7'